Cottages of Boone face continued scrutiny after Sept. 14 untreated wastewater discharge

 “I’m rapidly losing patience with the Cottages of Boone, this is a pattern of negligence that is unacceptable,” said Watauga Riverkeeper Andy Hill.

-This most recent discharge of untreated wastewater is not the first for the Cottages of Boone this year.
+This most recent discharge of untreated wastewater is not the first — or second — for the Cottages of Boone this year.

 According to Hill, the Cottages have already paid twice this year for penalties from the NCDEQ.
 On June 10, Hill said the Cottages paid $22,621.33.
 Hill said the Cottages paid another $38,541.77 on July 2 due to wastewater discharges, numbers confirmed by NCDEQ letters of notification to the Cottages of Boone.